New Jersey offers sportsmen and women more than 500,000 acres of state-owned public

 mallard, bufflehead and a variety of other waterfowl species provide extensive

-The "Take a Kid Hunting" program provides unique opportunities.
+"Take a Kid Hunting" youth hunt days provide unique opportunities.